Dutch convict 34 for blocking anti-racism demonstrators

 In this Saturday, Nov.
 18, 2017, file photo, a child dressed as Black Pete waits for the arrival of Sinterklaas, in Dokkum, northern Netherlands.
 A court in the Netherlands has convicted 34 people on Friday ... more

-THE HAGUE, Netherlands (AP) — A court in the Netherlands has convicted 34 people for blocking a highway to prevent anti-racism demonstrators from protesting a festive parade featuring the Dutch version of Santa Claus — and his helpers, called Black Petes.
+THE HAGUE, Netherlands (AP) — A court in the Netherlands convicted 34 people Friday for blocking a highway to prevent anti-racism demonstrators from protesting at a festive parade featuring the Dutch version of Santa Claus — and his helpers, called Black Petes.

 Black Pete is often played by white people with their faces daubed in dark makeup.
 He has been at the center of fierce debate for years between supporters who see him as a traditional children's character and opponents who decry him as a racist stereotype.

-Those convicted Friday were ordered to do unpaid community work.
+Those convicted were ordered to do unpaid community work and the ringleader was given a suspended one-month prison sentence.
 The court in the northern city of Leeuwarden said in a statement that by blocking the highway last year, they "took the law into their own hands" to infringe protesters' constitutional right to demonstrate.

+Lawyers representing the anti-racism demonstrators welcomed the ruling, saying in a written statement that it "sent a signal that citizens in a democratic society cannot play judge."

+The ruling came just over a week before this year's nationally televised parade to welcome the Dutch character Sinterklaas to the country for a festive period that ends on Dec.
+5 when families traditionally exchange gifts.